Skip to content

 PEBL West Africa will draw on the learnings, expertise and resources developed in the PEBL East Africa project.
 The model is designed to be easily replicated to meet similar challenges in higher education access elsewhere across the Commonwealth.

 Higher education is essential to building strong societies.
 The good news that more people than ever want to go to university is tempered by a lack of qualified staff to meet the massive rise in demand.
 It is crucial for universities to collaborate across borders to find solutions to improving access and equity.
 In this, international networks like the ACU offer transformative experiences and a powerful forum for the exchange of resources, experience, and expertise.
+As the coronavirus pandemic has seen universities switch to online teaching at unprecedented pace and scale globally, blended learning may well become standard practice in Africa and elsewhere and such skills will be in demand.
+Through PEBL, universities are able to share teaching resources and pool expertise to ensure more young people can access quality higher education now and into the future.

 Dr Joanna Newman, ACU Chief Executive and Secretary General